TedHusted/awake/awake.md/awake.md

 Unit: Yes.
 We can help each other.
 Please take my crate to your ship before we are detected.
 Or I can raise an alarm.

+Selene: How do we know it is not leading us into a trap?

-Idisi: Close the crate and bring the unit.
-We will not get a better chance to acquire a sample.
+Idisi: If we leave it, we will not get a better chance to acquire a working Omnibot.

+Oceanus: We do not have time for a debate.
+I say bring it.

+Idisi: Yes, close the crate and bring the unit.

-Oceanus: Agreed.
-Selene, adjust the other crates in the truck so that it does not look like a crate is missing.
+Oceanus: Selene, adjust the other crates in the truck so that it does not look like a crate is missing.
 Return the keys, then exfil as quickly as possible.

 ***